 - Token Girl: Of the four Ranger Leaders in Fiore.

 The Go-Rock SquadA gang of scoundrels with a bad fashion sense and an odd obsession with music.
 Their objective is known only to the top brass, but they have been controlling wild Pokémon in the Fiore region and causing mischief, and as such must be taken down by the Ranger Union.

 The leader of the Go-Rock Squad and one of Professor Hastings' former colleagues.
-By stealing and improving upon Professor Hastings' Super Styler design, he intends control legendary Pokémon and unleash them on Fiore, so that he may then present himself and the Go-Rock Squad as heroes by stopping them.
-Bears a strong grudge against the Ranger Union and wants to drive them out of the region and replace them.
+By stealing and improving upon Professor Hastings' Super Styler design, he intends to control legendary Pokémon and unleash them on Fiore, so that he may then present himself and the Go-Rock Squad as heroes by stopping them.
+He hears a strong grudge against the Ranger Union and wants to drive them out of the region and replace them.

 - Always Someone Better: His "Freudian Excuse," if you can consider it that.
 He's always envied Professor Hastings.

 - Big Bad: The head of the Go-Rock Squad.